 Early Origins of the Fanshawls family

 The surname Fanshawls was first found in Derbyshire.
 The family held high distinction at Fanshawe Gate from early times.
 This was the site where Thomas Fanshawe (1533-1601), the Queen's Remembrancer and his descendants hailed.
 Very little is known of the earlier lineage apart from the fact that he was the eldest son of John Fanshawe of Fanshawe Gate and had an uncle name Henry Fanshawe.
 In addition to Fanshawe Gate, he held estates in Ware Park, Hertfordshire and Jenkins, in Barking, Essex; presumably some were inherited through the family.

 Important Dates for the Fanshawls family

 This web page shows only a small excerpt of our Fanshawls research.
 Another 69 words (5 lines of text) covering the years 1661, 1533, 1601, 1569, 1616, 1596, 1665, 1621, 1661, 1608, 1666, 1625 and 1680 are included under the topic Early Fanshawls History in all our PDF Extended History products and printed products wherever possible.

 Fanshawls Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Fanshawls has been recorded under many different variations, including Fanshaw, Fanshawe and others.

 Early Notables of the Fanshawls family (pre 1700)

-Distinguished members of the family include Thomas Fanshawe (1533-1601), English Remembrancer of the Exchequer; Sir Henry Fanshawe (1569-1616), an English Remembrancer of the Exchequer; Thomas Fanshawe, 1st Viscount Fanshawe KB (1596-1665), an English politician who sat in the House of Commons between 1621 and 1661, supporter of the Royalist cause in...
-Another 52 words (4 lines of text) are included under the topic Early Fanshawls Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include Thomas Fanshawe (1533-1601), English Remembrancer of the Exchequer; Sir Henry Fanshawe (1569-1616), an English Remembrancer of the Exchequer; Thomas Fanshawe, 1st Viscount Fanshawe KB (1596-1665), an English politician who sat in the House of Commons between 1621 and 1661, supporter of the Royalist cause in the...

 Migration of the Fanshawls family